My introduction to Ableton Push.

 Finding a replacement USB port.

-I got a question asking where to find a 4-pin “B” class female USB dip connector.
+We got a question asking where to find a 4-pin “B” class female USB dip connector.
 You can go to Ebay if you don’t mind waiting from china, or paying an nominal fee in shipping from an american vendor.
 Alternatively, if you would rather want to buy new you can check out Digikey here, and here for some plugs that will work.

 If you need something quick and local you can hunt around the local thrift store for a similar USB female connector on it.
 Also if you know someone who has a lot of electronics.
 Things like DSL routers and print-servers will have them.
 Not only can you get one fast for $1-5 but you can also practice your socket removal skills on a garbage board before trying it on your expensive ableton.:)